Skip to main content

 Deployment

 Use the command brc install network open-ran-liteon.yaml to deploy the network.
-It should finish without errors and printout the three Kubernetes resource names that were created.
+It should finish without errors and print out the three Kubernetes resource names that were created.
 Check for the status of the deployment using the command brc observe.
 Wait until all the Elements other than the UE are in the STATUS set to 1/1 Y state.

 After the network has been successfully deployed, the monitoring xApp can be deployed following the exact same steps previously detailed.